This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 If installing an EM, this is quick and dirty: just reconnect the Jones Plugs.
 Then jump down to EM troubleshooting.

 For a SS, if you are feeling lucky, reconnect all the wires to the circuit boards.
 But we take a cautious approach.
 For your game, using the manual, identify which plug(s) supply the voltage to the flippers and the coils.
 Those are higher voltages, usually between 28 and 50 V DC.
 Plug those in.
+Do not plug in switch matrix nor switched lamp plugs.

 Grab your voltmeter and connect one end to the ground.
 Any ground, like the ground braid, will do.